 - Outright gifts during your lifetime to a non-U.S. citizen spouse – including joint ownership of real estate, stock, and bank accounts – can trigger gift tax problems immediately.

-- Likewise, gifts at death may not qualify for the “unlimited marital deduction.”
+- Likewise, gifts at death may not qualify for the “unlimited marital deduction” unless you have included a Qualified Domestic Trust.
 Your unsuspecting widow or widower may be forced to pay hundreds of thousands of dollars in estate taxes shortly after your death.

 The situation is far worse if you or your spouse is considered a non-resident alien.
 Even if your assets are modest, the results can still be devastating.
 That’s because if you or your spouse are a non-U.S. citizen/resident, the annual exemption amounts can be much lower before a 40% tax is imposed on all your worldwide assets.
 Your status as either a U.S. resident or a non-resident will greatly affect the estate planning mechanisms available to you.